xcchoco14/RoboND-Localization-Project/README.md

 $ cd ~/Downloads
 $ git clone https://github.com/mgangster/RoboND-Localization-Project.git
 ```
-For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly
+For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly.
 If you do not have an active ROS workspace, you can create one by:

 ```sh